-There is a great deal of variation in the incidence of Acne throughout the world, with South-Eastern Asians having less sebaceous gland activity and tending to show a decreased incidence of Acne as well as it being less severe.
+There is a great deal of variation in the incidence of acne throughout the world, with South-Eastern Asians having less sebaceous gland activity and tending to show a decreased level of acne as well as it being less severe.

-Black-skinned patients are more likely to form whiteheads and white skinned patients more likely to have inflammatory Acne Patients with black skin may respond to inflammatory Acne by forming keloid scars which can result in gross disfigurement.
+Black-skinned patients are more likely to form whiteheads and white skinned patients are more likely to have inflammatory acne forming mostly papules and pustules.
+Patients with black skin may respond to inflammatory acne by forming keloid scars which can result in scarring and disfigurement.

-A specific form of comedomal Acne that is very common in black patients is Pomade Acne, due to the application of waxes, greases and oils to the hair, resulting in pilosebaceous duct blockage and therefore comedogenesis.
-Ideally, the patient should cease from using such materials on the hair.
+A specific form of comedomal acne that is very common in black patients is Pomade Acne, due to the application of waxes, greases and oils to the hair, resulting in pilosebaceous duct blockage and therefore comedogenesis.
+Ideally, patients that suffer from this particular type of acne should cease using such materials on the hair.

 What part of the body does Acne affect?